learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NextJS.md

 ```

 ### Optimizations
-Next.js optimizes performance and efficiency in many ways.
-One such optimization is the Image component.
-We import the component as follows:
+#### Code Splitting
+Next.js excels in automatic code splitting, a crucial optimization technique.
+The framework divides your application code into smaller chunks, loading only the code required for the current page.
+This results in faster initial page loads and improved overall performance.

+#### Server-Side Rendering (SSR) Optimizations
+Next.js supports Server-Side Rendering, a powerful optimization that allows rendering pages on the server before sending them to the client.
+SSR enhances performance by reducing the client's workload and ensuring that users receive pre-rendered content.

+#### Built-in CSS and JavaScript Support
+Next.js provides support for CSS and JavaScript, optimizing the loading and execution of these resources.
+With automatic handling of critical CSS and efficient bundling of JavaScript, Next.js ensures a streamlined and performant application.

+#### Image Component Optimization
+There are other small optimizations that you can implement in your code, for instance the Image component:

 `import Image from 'next/image'`

 Since the Image component extends the HTML `<img>` element, you can use the standard HTML attributes such as `src`, `alt`, etc. The Image component will automatically perform optimizations such as size optimizations, faster page loads, and visual stability.

-There are many more optimzations the Next.js offers.
+There are many more optimizations the Next.js offers.
 To learn more, please visit the [optimizing page](https://nextjs.org/docs/app/building-your-application/optimizing) on the official documentation.

 ### API Routes
 Next.js allows you to create API routes easily.
 By adding files to the `pages/api` directory, you can define serverless functions that handle API requests.
 This feature simplifies the development of server-side logic without the need for a dedicated server.
 Here is an example.
 Suppose you want to fetch posts from some external source.
 We can create a new file named `post.js` inside the `pages/api` directory: